geohackweek/datasharing/_episodes/00-conda-tutorial.md

 > ## Conda Help and Manual
 >
-> To see the full documentation for any command, type the command followed by --help.
+> To see the full documentation for any command, type the command followed by `--help`.
 For example, to learn about the conda update command:
 >
 > ~~~
 > $ conda update --help